 The dream: make a matzah cover that looks like a piece of matzah.
 For more than a year the idea had been kicking around the back of my mind, and after two months of getting the pattern just right –as well as figuring out how to photograph it– the dream is now a reality.
-This Passover matzah cover design is now available in the shop as a PDF pattern and as a kit.

 I like to think that it’s fun enough for the kids’ table and cool enough for the adults’ table.